 - Lastly, just mix the warm aloe vera infusion with the orange juice and drink it on an empty stomach.
 Delicious!

-3. Moderate Physical Exercise
+3. Moderate physical exercise

-4. Early and Light Dinner
+4. Early and light dinner

-5. Fiber, Vegetables, and Liquids
+5. Fiber, vegetables, and liquids

 A diet rich in fresh vegetables (if they are raw, even better), fiber, and plenty of liquids will help regulate your intestinal movements.
 Also, try rich beet and carrot-based smoothies.
 They are delicious and effective!